 We have a significant amount of indebtedness.
 In April 2014, we entered into a credit facility with Silicon Valley Bank and MidCap Financial SBIC, LP, pursuant to which we were able to borrow an aggregate principal amount of up to \$20.0 million, of which we borrowed \$15.0 million.
 We did not borrow the remaining \$5.0 million, and this amount is no longer available to us.
-Our obligations under this agreement are secured by all of our assets other than our intellectual property.
-Our intellectual property rights are subject to a negative pledge arrangement under the agreement.
+In December 2015, we amended this facility to increase the aggregate principal amount to \$15.6 million and extend both the interest-only payment period and the maturity date.
+Our obligations under this facility are secured by all of our assets other than our intellectual property.
+Our intellectual property rights are subject to a negative pledge arrangement under the facility.
 We could in the future incur additional indebtedness beyond such amounts.